Do more with Protocol Buffers by leveraging encoding

 If we give this byte blob to a protocol buffer decoder, this is how it will proceed:

-3. The next byte should be a key.
-It contains field number 2 and field type 2.
-Thanks to the schema, the decoder knows field number 2 corresponds to b.
+- The next byte should be a key.
+It contains field number

-4. Field type 2 corresponds to a variable length value.
+corresponds to a variable length value.
 So the next byte should contain the length of the value.
-The next byte is read: it contains the number 5
+The next byte is read: it contains the number5

-5. The decoder now knows the length of the string is 5.
-It reads 5 bytes and decodes as UTF-8, yielding the text hello
+- The decoder now knows the length of the string is 5.
+It reads 5 bytes and decodes as UTF-8, yielding the text

 As we can see, fields in a protocol buffer message are encoded and concatenated.
 There is no special set of bytes used to separate fields.
 A protocol buffer decoder can separate keys and values as it parses a byte blob because it always knows their lengths.
 It knows how many bytes a key has.
 And it knows how many bytes a value has too: a fixed length value uses a fixed number of bytes; a variable length value is prepended by its byte count.